RocketChat/puppet-rocketchat/README.md

 If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.

+You can use this module to automate some steps in installation and configuration of Rocket.Chat.
+For now this module will download and prepare everythink to run Rocket.Chat instance.
+It can setup reverse proxy of your choice(Apache/Nginx) and configure firewall.

 ## Setup

 ### What rocket affects